weaveworks/weave/site/operational-guide/uniform-fixed-cluster.md

   to compute separate lists of 'other' peers tailored to each peer - just supply the same complete list of peer addresses to every peer.

-Then on _any_ peer run the following to force concensus:
+Then on _any_ peer run the following to force consensus:

     weave prime